Darondo: Life and career

 Darondo was born in 1946 in Berkeley, California.
 As a child, Darondo began enjoying rhythm and blues after his mother purchased him a guitar.

-At the beginning of his career, Darondo met jazz pianist Al Turner, who suggested the singer record something in the studio.
+At the beginning of his career, Darondo met jazz pianist Al Tanner, who suggested the singer record something in the studio.
 That suggestion resulted in the single "I Want Your Love So Bad", which got Darondo noticed by Ray Dobard, the owner of record label Music City.
-Darondo collaborated with Turner on songs at Dobard's studio, releasing three records from 1972 to 1974.
+Darondo collaborated with Tanner on songs at Dobard's studio, releasing three records from 1972 to 1974.
 One particular single, "Didn't I", ending up selling 35,000 copies and was played extensively on local radio.

 During this period, Darondo got the opportunity to be the opening act for James Brown at Bimbo's 365 Club in the early 1970s.
 The singer also developed a unique sense of style, dressing in a white fur coat with snakeskin shoes and driving a white Rolls-Royce Silver Cloud with a "DARONDO" vanity plate.
 It was speculated that Darondo was a pimp, though he denied this claim.
 According to Darondo, his stage name originated as a compliment from a waitress who was fond of his generous tipping habits.

 Towards the late 1970s, Darondo stepped away from music, partially due to being engaged in a financial dispute with Dobard and Music City.
 During this time, and lasting into the 1980s, Darondo hosted several shows on local cable television.
 These programs ranged from Darondo's Penthouse After Dark, to children's show Tapper the Rabbit.
 However, realizing that he needed time away from other people to stop his self-admitted cocaine dependence, Darondo made the decision to leave for Europe.
 After spending time in London and Paris, he accepted a job playing guitar on a cruise ship, which enabled him to visit other locales like Trinidad.
 Darondo eventually made his way back to the San Francisco Bay Area, becoming a physical therapist and a speech pathologist.

 Despite being out of the music industry for decades, Darondo received renewed attention in recent years thanks to London disc jockey Gilles Peterson.
 Peterson played his 1973 single, "Didn't I" on his BBC Radio 1 program, and included the song on a 2005 compilation album called Gilles Peterson Digs America.

 Recordings of Darondo are available from Luv N Haight, an imprint label of Ubiquity Records.